ozioma23/wireframing/README.md

 **Why Figma is Useful for Wireframing:**
 Figma makes it easy to quickly sketch out ideas, build low- or high-fidelity wireframes, and share designs with teammates or clients for instant feedback.
 Its simplicity and collaboration features make it an ideal tool for both beginners and professionals in product design and development.

+**Benefits of Wireframing in Software Development** Wireframing plays a crucial role in the software development process by serving as a visual blueprint for how a product will look and function.
+It bridges the gap between initial ideas and the actual implementation phase, ensuring that every team member shares a clear understanding of the project’s goals and structure.

+1. Guides the Design Process
+Wireframes provide a structured outline of the app or website before any code is written.
+This helps designers focus on layout, navigation, and user experience (UX) without getting distracted by colors, fonts, or detailed visuals.
+For example, using a tool like Figma, designers can quickly sketch multiple screen layouts, test user flows, and identify usability issues early in the process.

+2. Enhances Team Communication and Collaboration Wireframes serve as a common language between designers, developers, and stakeholders.
+They make abstract ideas tangible, enabling everyone to visualize and discuss how a feature should look or behave.
+Designers can explain the structure and flow.
+Developers can understand functional requirements before implementation.
+Stakeholders can provide feedback without needing technical knowledge.
+For instance, when wireframes are shared in Figma, all team members can comment directly on the design in real-time, speeding up feedback loops and reducing misunderstandings during development.

+3. Saves Time and Reduces Rework
+By identifying design flaws and functionality gaps early, wireframing helps prevent costly revisions later in development.
+Adjusting a wireframe takes only a few minutes, while redesigning or rewriting code after implementation can take days or weeks.